DraftKings NFL: Saturday Breakdown

 This article is part of our DraftKings NFL series.

-It's the final week of the regular season, which means we need to consider playoff motivation before analyzing the slate.
-The Chiefs are still playing for the No. 1 seed, so they should be all-out to win against the Raiders, who have nothing to play for after being eliminated from playoff contention last week.
-The Titans and Jaguars have everything to play for as the winner of that game will be crowned AFC South champion.
-Since the Raiders are the only team with no motivation, I won't spend any significant salary on their players and there's a good chance I'll just fade them altogether, considering there are plenty of good options on the Chiefs, Jags and Titans.

-I thought it would be best to breakdown the slate by position.
-I've highlighted the top value options for cash games and added some ideas for tournaments.
+Saturday's slate includes only two games.
+The 49ers are big favorites at home against the Seahawks while the Chargers are two-point favorites on the road against the Jaguars.
+For cash-games and optimal builds, it's reasonable to just fade Seattle entirely.
+There's little need to target a team with a 16-point total, especially when the other three teams have plenty of options in better spots.
+I thought it would be best to break down the slate by position.
+I've highlighted the top value for cash games and added some ideas for tournaments.
 Speaking of GPP strategy on two-game slates, it's best to plan for specific game scripts, similar to how you would for single-game showdowns and then build lineups that fit them.
 Finding some leverage should be a priority, and it's often easier to find because of all the chalk and condensed rostership.

 The Games